d3d1rty/dgen/README.md

 Read the official diceware page for a more detailed explanation of diceware and how to use the method for generating passphrases securely: http://world.std.com/~reinhold/diceware.html

 ##What it Does
 This program requires only minimal user interaction.
 You specify the number of words that you want in the passphrase and the minimum length of the passphrase, and the program will generate a secure diceware passphrase that meets those requirements.
-It will display this passphrase to you in the terminal, although future releases will include increased command-line functionality, the ability to write it directly to a file, and more.
+It will display this passphrase to you in the terminal and allow you to save it to an encrypted output file if you so choose.
+Additionally, it will decrypt previously saved output file and display the passphrases that are contained.

 ##Installation
 To install from rubygems, execute: